Hybrid Shifted Gegenbauer Integral-Pseudospectral Method for Solving Time-Fractional Benjamin-Bona-Mahony-Burgers Equation: Introduction

+The HSG-IPS method introduced in this paper presents a novel high-order approach by combining the strengths of spectral accuracy, efficient quadrature, and robust handling of fractional operators.
 Building upon the theoretical framework of fractional calculus and SG polynomials, we now examine the computational foundations that enable our high-order numerical approach.
 The foundation for modern SG integration matrices was established by Elgindy \cite{elgindy2018optimal}, who introduced novel SG operational matrices of integration (aka SGIMs) for solving second-order hyperbolic telegraph equations.
 This work focused on deriving error formulas for associated numerical quadratures and developing optimization methods to minimize quadrature error, establishing the theoretical groundwork for these matrices in solving PDEs.
 Building upon this foundation, Elgindy \cite{Elgindy20171} significantly advanced the practical implementation by introducing stable barycentric representation of Lagrange interpolating polynomials and explicit barycentric weights for Gegenbauer–Gauss points.
 This included the development of a specialized SGIRV that efficiently handles boundary conditions through precise integral approximations at domain endpoints while maintaining the method's spectral accuracy.
 This approach reduced computational cost and improved numerical stability while maintaining high accuracy, marking a crucial step towards more robust and efficient integration matrices.
-The methodology was further refined by Elgindy \cite{elgindy2016high}, who explicitly derived barycentric weights for SG polynomials and successfully applied the barycentric SG integral PS method to optimal control problems governed by parabolic distributed parameter systems.
-This work achieved fully exponential convergence rates in both spatial and temporal directions, demonstrating the power and effectiveness of the refined SG integration matrices in demanding computational domains.
+The methodology was further refined by Elgindy~\cite{elgindy2016high}, who explicitly derived barycentric weights for SG polynomials and successfully applied the barycentric SG integral PS method to optimal control problems governed by parabolic distributed parameter systems.
+This work achieved exponential convergence rates in both spatial and temporal directions, demonstrating the power and effectiveness of the refined SG integration matrices in demanding computational domains.